Athanasian Creed: Protestantism

 Early Protestants inherited the late medieval devotion to the Athanasian Creed, and it is considered to be authoritative in many Protestant churches.
 The statements of Protestant belief (confessional documents) of various Reformers commend the Athanasian Creed to their followers, including the Augsburg Confession, the Formula of Concord, the Second Helvetic Confession, the Belgic Confession, the Bohemian Confession and the Thirty-nine Articles.

 A metric version, "Quicumque vult", with a musical setting, was published in The Whole Booke of Psalmes printed by John Day in 1562.
 Among modern Lutheran and Reformed churches adherence to the Athanasian Creed is prescribed by the earlier confessional documents, but the creed does not receive much attention outside occasional use, especially on Trinity Sunday.

 In Reformed circles, it is included, for example, in the Christian Reformed Churches of Australia's 1991 Book of Forms.
-It is sometimes recited in liturgies of the Canadian Reformed Churches and in the Protestant Reformed Churches.
+It is sometimes recited in liturgies of the Canadian Reformed churches and in the Protestant Reformed churches.
 The Four additional ancient creeds that they adhere to would be Apostles, Athanasian, Creed of Chalcedon, and Nicene Creed.

-The text of an abbreviated form—based on the 1990s Christian Reformed Church's translation, arranged as a three-part responsive creed for congregational use—is as follows:

-We worship one God in trinity and the trinity in unity.